paulwarren/nzde/dict/O/README.md

 n.
 Shoes or boots, from a brand of shoe supplied to the school once; now used for all school shoes and boots.
 > (Dilworth School, Auckland) -->1951 Mr McWatt. [cf ONKUS letter]

 ## ongkus

 adj.
 (See onkus)

 ## onion

 n.
 1. a wild variety of onion with masses of attractive white flowers.
 2. for various plants: see also Maori onion; ONION PLANT, FLOWER, WEED; GRASS; a local weed also called (WILD) GARLIC q.v.
 1. NATIVE ONION (see also MAORI ONION) cit. at Native Leek.
 See Leek.
-2. WILD ONION spp. -->[AND =onion weed 1864, 1901 Bulbinera sp] WILD GARLIC, =CROW GARLIC =ONION FLOWER,=ONION WEED etc.(See Maori onion)
+2. WILD ONION spp. -->[AND =onion weed 1864, 1901 Bulbinera sp] WILD GARLIC, =CROW GARLIC =ONION FLOWER,=ONION WEED etc. (See Maori onion)

 <b>2</b> n.
 > ?
 Australian bikies only)

 ## onion flower

 n.
 (See onion plant, onion weed)

 ## onion juice

 n.
 > WW2 Egypt

 ## onion plant

-n. a wild variety of onion with masses of attractive white flowers.(See Maori onion.)
+n. a wild variety of onion with masses of attractive white flowers.
+(See Maori onion.)
 > there should be many cits for this; but none in 1st main draft

 ## onion twitch

 n.
 (See twitch)

 ## onion water

 n. stella beer (? nonce descriptive)
 > WWII.
 A brew made in Cairo for troops and sold in Services canteens to the troops: had a strong taste of onions

 ## onion weed

 n. onion plant, onion weed -->also called onion flower,wild (three-cornered) garlic, wild onion a wild variety of onion with masses of attractive white flowers. <i>Allium triquetrum</i>, see also GARLIC, THREE-CORNERED, =WILD ONION [AND Asphodelus fistulosus (introduced) 1909; Nothoscordum inodorum f.
-S. Amer; Bulbiul family see WILD ONION](See also Maori onion)
+S. Amer; Bulbiul family see WILD ONION] (See also Maori onion)

 ## onion-rooted twitch